GMAO-SI-Team/fudunitstest/README.md

 ### CMake

+If you are using the `g5_modules` above, then you have `$BASEDIR` set and can do:

 ```bash
 cmake -B build -DCMAKE_INSTALL_PREFIX=install -DCMAKE_PREFIX_PATH=$BASEDIR/Linux
 ```

-such that `/path/to/baselibs/install` contains the following directories:
+If you are not using Baselibs, then you need to set `CMAKE_PREFIX_PATH` to point to `/path/to/baselibs/install` such that it contains the following directories:

 * `include/udunits2`
 * `lib/libudunits2.a`
 * `Fortran_UDUNITS2-1.0`